 -Barack Obama on the opening of the Smithsonian National Museum of African American History and Culture, 2016

-Calls for Proposal: Annual African Americans in Western North Carolina and Southern Appalachia Conference
+Call for Proposals: Annual African Americans in Western North Carolina and Southern Appalachia Conference

 At a liberal arts institution such as UNC Asheville, the study of History is central to the pursuit of knowledge and to becoming an engaged citizen.
 The study of history is an important part of a liberal arts education, addressing fundamental questions about the nature of humanity and society and providing a valuable perspective on experiences and the times in which we live.
 A bachelor of arts in history also provides a solid foundation for a variety of careers and advanced degree programs and it is excellent preparation for law school.